danjhd/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/400-lab-09-helper-scripts.md

 Please ensure you check that you also delete the stack you created in the second Region if you carried out the challenge in Lab 06
 {{% /notice %}}

+{{% notice info %}}
+If you created a Default VPC in the pre-requisites and you no longer want or need it you can delete it now as well.
+{{% /notice %}}

 ---

 ### Conclusion